Canner/WrenAI/wren-ui/README.md

 # Execute this if you start wren-engine and ibis-server via docker
 # Linux or MacOS
 export OTHER_SERVICE_USING_DOCKER=true
+export EXPERIMENTAL_ENGINE_RUST_VERSION=false # set to true if you want to use the experimental Rust version of the Wren Engine
 # Windows
 SET OTHER_SERVICE_USING_DOCKER=true
+SET EXPERIMENTAL_ENGINE_RUST_VERSION=false # set to true if you want to use the experimental Rust version of the Wren Engine

 # Run the development server
 yarn dev